NDepend Blog

 1. The layered architecture is very database-centric.
 As mentioned before, since everything flows down, it’s often the database that’s the last layer.
 Critics of this architecture point out that your application isn’t about storing data; it’s about solving a business problem.
 However, when so many applications are simple CRUD apps, maybe the database is more than just a secondary player.

 2. Scaleability can be difficult with a layered architecture.
 This is tied to the fact that many layered applications tend to take on monolithic properties.
 If you need to scale your app, you have to scale the whole app!
 However, that doesn’t mean your layered application has to be a monolith.
-Once it becomes large enough, it’s time to split it out—just like you would with any other architecture.
+Once it becomes large enough, it’s time to split it out — just like you would with any other architecture.

 3. A layered application is harder to evolve, as changes in requirements will often touch all layers.
+Add one field to a form and you may end up editing the presentation, business, persistence, and database layers to carry it through.

 4. A layered architecture is deployed as a whole.
 That’s even if it’s modular and separated into good components and namespaces.
 But that might not be a bad thing.
 Unless you have separate teams working on different parts of the application, deploying all at once isn’t the worst thing you can do.